geoffwhittington/meshtastic-matrix-relay/README.md

 ![Mesh Details Screenshot](https://user-images.githubusercontent.com/1770544/235245873-1ddc773b-a4cd-4c67-b0a5-b55a29504b73.png)

-## Custom plugins
+## Community & custom plugins

-It is possible to create custom plugins.
-Check more info in [example_plugins/README.md](https://github.com/geoffwhittington/meshtastic-matrix-relay/tree/main/example_plugins).
+It is possible to create custom plugins and to also easily share them with the community.
+Check [example_plugins/README.md](https://github.com/geoffwhittington/meshtastic-matrix-relay/tree/main/example_plugins) and also the [Community Plugins Development Guide](https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki/Community-Plugins).

 ### Install a community plugin